 Answer: Yes, extenders can be connected to the controller not only by wire but also by Wi-Fi, using Mesh technology.
 A detailed example is shown in the article:

-When connecting multiple extenders over Wi-Fi, stick to the 'star' topology. .
-You can also use a 'chain' connection of router in sequence, but in this case, each link will have a drop in connection speed.
+When connecting multiple extenders over Wi-Fi, stick to the 'star' topology.
+You can also use a 'daisy chain' connection of extenders in sequence, but in this case, each link will have a drop in connection speed.

-Question: How many extenders can I add to a Keenetic Wi-Fi System?
+Question: How many extenders can I add to the Keenetic Mesh Wi-Fi System?